InserirAquiNome/crypto/crypto_cat.md

 ## Signing a file

-I have a picture of my cat that I what to send to a friend in way that he can prove that it's authentic.
+I have a picture of my cat that I what to send to a friend in way that he can prove that it's authentic or that the picture wasn't tampered wit or that the picture wasn't tampered with.

 ![alt text](https://github.com/InserirAquiNome/crypto/blob/master/static/image/cat.jpg "Logo Title Text 1")